pangeo-forge/pangeo-forge-orchestrator/docs/development_guide.md

 ![GitHub App creds created example](/docs/_static/creds-created-example.png)

-where `/workdir` where will be replaced with the path in which your clone of `pangeo-forge-orchestrator` is stored.
+where `/workdir` will be replaced with the path in which your clone of `pangeo-forge-orchestrator` is stored.

 🎉 Congratulations, you've created the GitHub App instance for your `local` deployment.
 Navigating to https://github.com/settings/apps should now show you something like this (except